 SUNSET DINNER TRAINS

-Trains depart Saturday Evenings at 5pm from Chama, N.M, July 4 through September 13.
+Trains depart Saturday Evenings at 5 pm from Chama, N.M, July 4 through mid-September.
 Dinner is served at Cumbres Pass where live music awaits to entertain and delight.
-Return to Chama and watch the sunset as train descends slowly.
+Return to Chama and watch the sunset as the train descends slowly.

 For those seeking a shorter but still authentic narrow-gauge steam train experience, we are pleased to announce the Cumbres Express.
-Start in Chama at 10am, return by motor coach to Chama in time for Lunch.
+Start in Chama at 10 am, return by motorcoach to Chama in time for Lunch.
 Nap optional.
-July 4 through September 13.

 ENGINEER & FIREMAN SCHOOL

-The Engineer & Fireman school returns, once again, to the Cumbres and Toltec Scenic Railroad in 2014.
+The Engineer & Fireman school returns, once again, to the Cumbres and Toltec Scenic Railroad.
 Always sold out, this is a once-in-a-lifetime experience to fire a working steam locomotive or be the engineer.
 Graduate from model trains to real-life-size trains in this amazing experience.
-Spots are filling quickly — call now to hold your 2014 spot.
-June through September.
+Spots are filling quickly — call now to hold your spot.
+June through September